ansible/ansible/docs/docsite/rst/user_guide/playbook_pathing.rst

 Lookups and action plugins both use a special 'search magic' to find things, taking the current play into account, it uses from most specific to most general playbook dir in which a task is contained (this includes roles and includes).

-Using this magic, relative paths get attempted first with a 'files|templates|vars' appended (if not already present), depending on action being taken, 'files' is the default. (i.e include_vars will use vars/).
-The paths will be searched from most specific to most general (i.e role before play). dependent roles WILL be traversed (i.e task is in role2, role2 is a dependency of role1, role2 will be looked at first, then role1, then play). i.e ::
+Using this magic, relative paths get attempted first with a 'files|templates|vars' appended (if not already present), depending on action being taken, 'files' is the default. (in other words, include_vars will use vars/).
+The paths will be searched from most specific to most general (in other words, role before play). dependent roles WILL be traversed (in other words, task is in role2, role2 is a dependency of role1, role2 will be looked at first, then role1, then play). i.e ::

     role search path is rolename/{files|vars|templates}/, rolename/tasks/.